jimfingal/hack-for-la-2014/README.md

 Los Angeles Linguistic Geography is an experiment in visualizing real-time linguistic data.

 Data on tweets in languages other than English are visualized based on their location.
 As the tweets occur in real-time, they are displayed and pop up on the map.
-Each color on the
+Each color on the map represents a different language, according to Twitter's data.

 The focus of this project is to explore the possiblities of real-time local visualization of information and communication within a city.
 The next steps would be to start doing analytics on the data, to give more up-to-date information on language use in the community: